-This saving option lets you decide whether or not you wish to save the current sensitivity menu settings as part of the user preset.

-This option is deactivated by default but may be useful to cater to the specific character of a sound, specifically in a live situation: While a monophonic lead sound may be joyful to play with a lot of vibrato and bending, you may wish to deactivate bending altogether when playing more traditional electric piano sounds.
+A user preset file always contains the sound's entire programmation of the EaganMatrix, which includes the 'synth' tab parameters such as macros and fx settings which are editable directly on Osmose.
+Optionally, you can also include your custom sensitivity settings as well as the playing menu settings (press glide or arpeggiator settings): 'Save sensitivity' lets you decide whether you wish to save the current sensitivity menu settings as part of the user preset.
+This option is deactivated by default but may be useful to cater to the specific character of a sound.
+For instance, while a monophonic lead sound may be joyful to play with a lot of vibrato and bending, you may wish to deactivate bending altogether when playing more traditional electric piano sounds.